lovenets/CS-notebook/Go/source code.md

 		}
 ```

-Note that the bucket will not be clear even if it is empty.
+Note that the bucket will not be cleared even if it is empty.

 (4) Determine if there exist concurrent map writes again.